RoseSecurity/Kuzco/README.md

 ## Introduction

-Kuzco is an intelligent tool that analyzes your Terraform configurations and offers tailored recommendations to enhance efficiency, security, and performance.
-Simply put, Kuzco reviews your Terraform resources, compares them against the provider schema to detect unused parameters, and leverages AI to generate suggestions for a more secure, reliable, and optimized setup.
+Here's the **problem**: You spin up a Terraform resource, pull a basic configuration from the registry, and start wondering what other parameters should be enabled to make it more secure and efficient.
+Sure, you could use tools like TLint or TFSec, but `kuzco` saves you time by avoiding the need to dig through the Terraform registry and decipher unclear options.
+It leverages local LLMs to recommend what **should** be enabled and configured.
+Simply put, `kuzco` reviews your Terraform resources, compares them to the provider schema to detect unused parameters, and uses AI to suggest improvements for a more secure, reliable, and optimized setup.

 ## Demo